fsaHSA & FSA accepted; best-value for top quality care

 Before trying compounded semaglutide, talk to your healthcare provider about the potential risks and benefits.

-Find a healthcare professional on Klarity and see if Wegovy is right for you
+Find a healthcare professional on Klarity Health and see if Wegovy is right for you

-If you’re ready to start the journey to a healthier you or want a new provider for medication-managed weight loss, find an independent healthcare professional who specializes in weight management on the Klarity platform.
-Your provider can help you determine if Wegovy or another medication or program is right for you.
+If you’re ready to start the journey to a healthier you or want a new provider for medication-managed weight loss, find an independent healthcare professional who specializes in weight management on the Klarity Health platform.
+Your provider can help you determine if Wegovy or another medication or program, if any, is medically necessary for you.
 Get started and find a weight loss provider today.

 logo